 The morning after our first ceremony, Daria and were given two bottles of remedies that we would be using until we finished them and we would be free of our health problems.
 Jorge told us joyfully how the shamans previously cured his stomach tumor and other illnesses such as hepatitis, different types of cancer, diabetes, and obesity.
 We were skeptical but it would definitely be worth to try.
 We spent most of the day in our hammocks protected with mosquito nets and read and slept.

 At night, we met with our shamans in the big house at 8 pm for the 2nd ceremony.
 After we drank ayahuasca and put out the candle, the waiting began.
 The tissues soaked in the medicine that they placed in my ears to cure my ear ringing problem, somewhat made me hear the jungle much more clearly.
-The birds, monkeys, cats whom I was sure became jaguars waiting for us outside, even bugs were detected so clearly.
+The birds, monkeys, cats that sounded like jaguars waiting for us outside, and bugs were soooo loud and clear.
 I jumped a few times thinking that there were animals around my mat.
 I also heard a woman singing a different icaro besides our shamans.

 Day 4: No breakfast | Lunch: smoked fish and plantains | Dinner: smoked fish and rice.

 The day was very chill and tranquil.
-We continued our diet of eating nothing tasteful and drank our remedies.
-Upon our request, Jorge made us juices from the jungle plants to stop constipation and repel Mosquitos.
+We continued our diet of eating nothing tasteful and gulped down our remedies.
+Upon our request, Jorge made us juices from the jungle plants to stop constipation and repel the hungry mosquitos around us.

 Day 5: Breakfast: boiled eggs and rice | Lunch: smoked fish and rice | No dinner.

-Our requests from the shaman to make the ayahuasca brew stronger and the ceremony longer were apparently heard and we started the night with drinking 8 gulps from the medicine, which was a thicker mix than the previous nights.
+Our requests from the shaman to make the ayahuasca brew stronger and the ceremony longer were apparently heard and we started the night with drinking from a bigger cup, twice the size of the previous ones, which was also thicker.

-It didn’t take too long for Daria and I to get well and dive deep into the other dimension.
+It didn’t take too long to get well and dive deep into the astral journey.
 Throughout the night, I was able to work on the things I intended to and found answers to a lot of questions in my head.
 I saw my future family and sent blessings to every single person that had been in my life.
 I truly enjoyed the 5 hour ceremony minus the flying cockroaches that hit our faces right and left all throughout the night.
-At some point, I had to wrap my face with my scarf so I didn’t end up with a bug in my mouth.
+At some point, I had to wrap my face with my scarf so I didn’t end up with a huge bug in my mouth.
 This reminded me the film Midnight Express, in which the guy had to wear women stockings on his head in the prison to avoid the cockroach actions at nights.

-Since we were assumed to be rich gringas, we accepted to pay for the 8 missing passengers that we could be waiting for for hours and the boat left the port 🙂
+Since we were assumed to be rich gringas, we accepted to pay for the 8 lacking passengers so that the boat could leave the port quicker.

-If you plan a similar trip to the Amazon, here’s what you might want to consider:
+If you plan a trip to the Amazon, here’s what you might want to consider:

 – Since we were in the Amazon in the rainy season, it poured most nights non-stop but thankfully it stopped around 7 am to leave us a freshly washed and cool nature.
 So bring waterproof shoes, jackets, raincoats, ponchos, etc.